kc8hfi/mygolfcart/README.md

 ----------
 ###Change Log
-- Restructured the repository
-- Separated new code from working code
 - Dev
-	- refactored brake code ( currently untested )
+	- Added subModule code for throttle and steering ( currently Untested)
+	- Began work on primary movement code for golfCart

 ----------